-When an insurance company requires a photo inspection, there are two possible reasons why: (1) for a pre-insurance photo inspection or (2) as a car accident claims inspection.
+When an insurance company requires a photo inspection, there are two possible reasons:

 Pre-Insurance Photo Inspection